erich666/NormalTextureProcessor/README.md

 ## Installation

 Develop on Windows 10 on Visual Studio 2022 (double-click NormalTextureProcessor.sln, build Release version).
-You might be able to compile and run it elsewhere, as the program is purely command-line driven, no graphical user interface.
+You might be able to compile and run it elsewhere, as the program is pretty Windows-free and is purely command-line driven, with no graphical user interface.

 ## Usage